stelzinga/MF/MGT_99.Legend.md

 - Society: total of social forces excluding Politics and Economics.
 It includes aspects like Art, Cuisine, Music, Movies, Sports, Religion, Healthcare and Demographics.
 - Politics: represents the governmental and judicial structure, including Military as extension of Politics.
 - Economy: supply/demand of goods and services.
-- Tax Authority: often country specific, they determine Profit tax, but also taxation of Staff salaries, and often also accounting standards to be used by the Venture
+- Tax: they determine Profit tax, but also taxation of Staff salaries, and often also accounting standards to be used by the Venture
 - Regulators: regulations have a direct impact on Services and/or Operations and/or an indirect impact through Clients, Suppliers.

+The following are examples of the Business or Sector the Venture operates in:
 -Competitors: offer similar/same Services to similar/same Clients.
 They are an integral part of Economics in terms of supply and demand.
 Competitors offering services closest to the Venture's Services are called *Peers*.
 - Investors: represent people financing the Venture.
 The Business Function Finance, see below, is directly related for this aspect.
 - Technology: a main driver of innovation and thus is key to the Venture.
-- Other: anything else that is not part of the above.
 ________________________________________
 ## Clients
 Clients consist of *external* or *internal* individuals, groups, or corporations receiving the benefit of Services.
 Without Clients, there is no purpose for Services to be delivered.
 Understanding Clients's needs and constraints is critical to assuring Services are optimal.
 Obtaining this insight is part of the Business Function Marketing, a.k.a.
 Sales.

 Key deliverables for Clients are
-- Clients XXX
+- Clients

-With the following being relevant for each Client XXX:
+With the following being relevant for each Client:
 - Overview: Description, can include, history, Environment business Client operates in, the Venture's Competitors having a relationship with the Client, etc.
 - Contact: Group/Groups owning or having a relationship with the Client.
 - Service: Services used by the Client in general, and the ones offered by the Venture in particular.
 - Revenue: the Revenue associated to the Client
 - Cost: Cost associated to maintaining the relationship with the Client
 - Risk: Risk associated to maintaining the relationship with the Client
+- Client Categorisation: the type of client, depending on the Venture e.g., institutional, retail, high net worth, public or private clients
 ________________________________________
 ## Services
 Services, or Products in the case of manufacturing Ventures, are items of value to Clients and for which they are willing to do an effort to obtain them, or for which they will be appreciative in some manner, most often monetary.
 In certain cases Services can be composed of Services *and* Products.
 For example stock exchanges deliver various Products (Stock, ETF, Warrants, Options, ...) through various Services (Trading, Clearing, Settlement, Market Data, ...) or Computer Hardware companies sell Products (computers) but also offers Services (repair, advice) to service those Products.
 Client demand drives what needs to be delivered, where and when through Operations.
 Some Services are for the benefit of the Venture itself i.e., internal Services e.g., Risk Management, Helpdesk Support.
+Services are expected to be of good *quality* which stipulates a Service should respond *simultaneously*
+- Client expectations and
+- Lawful or regulatory requirements

 Key deliverables for Services are:
 - Run